tuttonluke/ai_core_data_collection_pipeline/project_documentation.md

 Technologies / Skills:
 - Web Scraping (HTML, BeautifulSoup, Selenium, uuid)

 I love books and romance languages, so I decided to scrape data of Spanish and Portuguese language authors from the website of popular British bookseller Waterstones.
-A webscraping class WaterstonesScraper was built using Selenium to drive the chrome browser.
+A webscraping class WaterstonesScraper was built using Selenium to drive the Edge browser.
 Methods of this class include those to load the page, accept cookies, navigate a search query, and scrape links for all books from the given query.

 ## Milestone 2: Developing the Selenium Web Scraper
 Technologies / Skills: